Please note: The Foundation is currently accepting unsolicited letters of inquiry and grant proposals only from the St. Cloud, MN area.

 Grant applications are considered twice a year, at the May and November board meetings.

 |Grantseeker submits letter of inquiry by

 |Foundation notifies applicants of grant decisions by

-Foundation staff will contact each applicant approximately three weeks after the letter of inquiry deadline to either invite or decline a full application, which is also submitted online through eGrant.
+Foundation staff will contact each applicant, usually within three weeks after the letter of inquiry deadline, to either invite or decline a full application, which is also submitted online through eGrant.
 To see what information is required to complete a full application, click here.
 An invitation to submit a full application is no guarantee of a grant.
 This is an indication that the Foundation wants to hear more about the proposal because it appears to meet the basic requirements for funding.
 As time allows, the Foundation is also willing to visit and answer questions regarding a full proposal before it is finalized.

-Full applications are due no later than February 20 or September 25.
+For 2019 full applications are due no later than March 20 or September 18.

 Upon receipt, each full application is assigned to a foundation program officer.
 S/he may contact the applicant with questions and schedule a site visit, if deemed necessary.
 Recipients will be notified of the grant decision within three weeks of the board meeting.
 Grant awards may include a reduction in the amount of funding, a full or partial matching challenge, a modified payment schedule, or other stipulations.
 Any restrictions will be described in the grant agreement, which will also specify a reporting schedule.
 Proposals that are funded generally have report requirements, including both narrative and financial information.
 Grantee reports may be used as a learning tool to help other organizations and guide future Foundation funding.